 As if I’m not happy with the gender of my two children?
 God blessed me with two healthy boys, and I am grateful for that.
 I like being a boy mom.
 No, I don’t feel a burning desire to have a girl.
 My husband and I prefer man to man defense when it comes to children, not zone.
 How many kids you choose to have is YOUR business, not everyone else’s.

 Have you lost all your weight OR are you still in maternity clothes?

 Seriously?!
 Bite me.
 It takes nine months to put it on; it can take longer to take it off.
 It’s harder with pregnancy #2 and beyond, even if you eat healthy and exercise.
 Don’t EVER ask a woman about her weight, just don’t!

 You look tired.
 Are you getting enough rest?

 Gee, thanks.
 No, I am not getting enough rest, I have A BABY.
-Some people won’t sleep well for years after having a kid, depending on the child’s sleep habits.
-If you wish to comment on how tired I look, you’re welcome to come over a do a night shift in my house.
+I may not sleep again until these kids are 18.
+If you wish to comment on how tired I look, you’re welcome to come over for a night shift in my house.
 And if you sleep train, co-sleep, rock the baby nightly, people will have something to say about that too.